pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 3. [For Pega Platform 8.6 and later] Applicable only when backingservices chart is configured.

-For configuring the backingservices Search and Reporting Service with pega environment, add the below parameters to the pega.yaml file.
+For Pega Platform 8.6 and later installations in which you are configuring the backingservices Search and Reporting Service in your deployment, use a text editor to open the `pega.yaml` and update the following parameters in the chart based on your backing service configuration.

 Chart parameter name   | Purpose   | Your setting
 ---         | ---           | ---